ducalex/SolarStationR3/components/ArduinoLite/README.md

 Could be added for convenience:
 - Stream/Print/Serial (To make display libraries work with no changes)
-- Wifi (to avoid all the boilerplate esp-idf code)
 - SD (to avoid all the boilerplate esp-idf code)

 Out of scope: